 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post

-Two: Heat the butter, sugar, and golden syrup in a saucepan on a low- medium heat and stir until fully melted.
+Two: In a saucepan, heat the butter, sugar, and golden syrup over low to medium heat, stirring until fully melted.

-Three: Stir the self-raising flour, oats, bicarbonate of soda, cinnamon, and vanilla extract into the melted butter and sugar mixture.
-Mix with a wooden spoon until a dough forms.
+Three: Add the self-raising flour, oats, bicarbonate of soda, cinnamon, and vanilla extract to the melted mixture.
+Stir with a wooden spoon until a dough forms.

-Four: Take heaped teaspoons of the cookie mixture and place them well spaced onto the baking sheets.
-Bake for 10 minutes in the oven.
-Once out of the oven, use a flat wide spatula and gently press them down flat.
-Leave to cool for 10 minutes before removing to a wire rack.
+Four: Scoop heaped teaspoons of the cookie mixture onto the baking trays, leaving space between each.
+Bake for 10 minutes.
+Once out of the oven, gently press them down flat with a wide spatula.
+Allow to cool for 10 minutes before transferring to a wire rack.

-- Leave plenty of space (at least 5cm) between your cookies on the baking tray as they will spread when baked.
+- Leave at least 5cm of space between the cookies on the baking tray, as they will spread while baking.

-- Use non-stick baking paper to line your trays.
-We wouldn't want any of the cookies sticking!
+- Use non-stick baking paper to line your trays to prevent the cookies from sticking.

-- Be careful not to overbake the cookies.
-They should be slightly golden brown around the edges but still soft in the middle.
-Overbaking can cause the cookies to become dry and hard.
+- Avoid overbaking the cookies; they should be slightly golden brown around the edges and soft in the middle.
+Overbaking can make them dry and hard.

 🍴 Serving suggestions

-We like to use these oatmeal cinnamon cookies to make ice cream sandwiches with homemade no churn honeycomb ice cream.
-They make a really quick and easy dessert that the kids love!
+We also like to use these oatmeal cinnamon cookies to make ice cream sandwiches with homemade no churn honeycomb ice cream.

 📖 Variations

-There are many ways you could vary the basic oatmeal cinnamon cookie recipe.
-Here are a few ideas;
+There are many ways you could customise these oat cinnamon cookies.
+Here are a few ideas:

 - Add a handful (about 50g) of raisins, sultana's, chopped dried apricots or chocolate chips to the mixture (at the same time as the flour).